valtyr/prisma-kysely/README.md

    }
    ```

+3. Run `prisma migrate dev` or `prisma generate` and use your freshly generated types when instantiating Kysely!

 ### Motivation

 `prisma-kysely` is meant as a more convenient alternative to `kysely-codegen` for those that use Prisma only for migrations.
 The package makes sure that Kysely's types are always up to date with the latest database schema. `prisma-kysely` also has better support for enums than `kysely-codegen` does.
 The author has used Prisma Migrate and Kysely together with Postgres and Cloudflare's D1 daily for a few months now and is really happy with the combo, but this has been the missing piece needed to make workflow super smooth.